CTFd/CTFd/README.md

-# CTFD experiment
+# Heroku Friendly CTFd

 Goal is to get a scalable-ish CTFD setup that's easy enough to spin up and preferably can ramp cost up and down.
+Easy and cheap is more important to me than scalable tbh.

 ## What I did

 1. Tried docker / google cloud and it burst into flames immediately.
 Pricing doesn't include a free tier also.
-2. Looked at this older CTFd that had been adapted for use on Heroku, forked current CTFd, ported the changes across.
+2. Looked at [this older CTFd fork](https://github.com/EivindArvesen/CTFd) that had been adapted for use on Heroku, forked current CTFd, ported most of the changes across.
+3. Improved on the deploy with redis and mysql

 ## Steps to spin it up (free tier)